umami-hep/salt/docs/setup.md

 === "conda"

-    After cloning the repo, you will need to set up conda if you don't already have it installed.
+    After cloning the repo, you will need to set up conda/mamba if you don't already have it installed.

     ??? info "Check for an existing conda installation"

-        Your institute cluster may already have a managed conda installation present, please consult any local experts or documentation to find out whether this is the case.
+        Your institute cluster may already have a managed conda/mamba installation present, please consult any local experts or documentation to find out whether this is the case.

         If already present you should skip the installation, and instead just create a new environment.